oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/label-images/label-images.md

     ![Python program main.py is running](./images/main-py-running.png " ")

-    Once finished, check if all images are labeled now:
+    Once finished, check if all images are labeled:

     ![Data Labeling is completed](./images/data-labeling-completed.png " ")